Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Hyperbolic Interaction Model

+During the above interaction process, the amount of computation increases with the number of labels.
+When the output label space is large, it's a burden to calculate the label-aware document representations.
+On account of the fact that only a few labels are assigned to one document instance, we propose to use a negative sampling method to improve the scalability during training.
+Let $ \mathcal{L}^+ $ denote the set of true labels and $ \mathcal{L}^- $ denote the set of randomly selected negative labels, the model is trained by minimizing the loss function which is derived from the \textit{binary cross-entropy} loss as it is commonly used for \textit{MLC} \cite{liu2017deep}, \textit{i.e.}

-where $ y_i \in \{0, 1\} $ denotes the ground truth about the $ i $-th label.
-Similar to Eq. (\ref{eq:hier_loss}) and Eq. (\ref{eq:hyper_glove}), the hyperbolic parameters, \textit{i.e.} $ \bm{\Theta}^E, \ \bm{\Theta}^L $ and $ \bm{b} $ in the hyperbolic word encoder, can be updated via Riemannian adaptive optimization methods.
-The Euclidean parameters, \textit{i.e.} $ \bm{W}, \bm{U} $ in the hyperbolic word encoder and $ \bm{W} $ in the prediction layers, can be updated via traditional optimization methods.
+The hyperbolic parameters, \textit{i.e.} $ \bm{\Theta}^E, \ \bm{\Theta}^L $ and $ \bm{b} $ in the hyperbolic word encoder, are updated via Riemannian adaptive optimization methods.
+The Euclidean parameters, \textit{i.e.} $ \bm{W}, \bm{U} $ in the hyperbolic word encoder and $ \bm{W} $ in the prediction layers, are updated via vanilla optimization methods. \textit{Partial interaction} can significantly reduce the memory usage during training especially when the label set is large.